johncswanson/Egit-Installation/README.md

 ## 5. Working with EGit

+**5.0** Now that we have walked through the different ways of starting your git project we will discuss how to work with your git repository.
+For this section it would be best if you used the repository you forked from this code pattern and then cloned down.

 **5.1** Once your project has either been created, imported or cloned, you should now see it in the Git Perspective of z/OS Explorer. ![Git Project](docs/source/images/Windows-Egit-Installation-Screenshots/5.1-GitProject.png)

 **5.2** Expand the Git Project by clicking the **>** to the left of the project.
 Then expand the **Working Tree** section.
 In this section you should see a **.git** folder, a **.project** file and the project folder itself.
 Expand the project folder to see all the files and folders in your project.
 Double click on any file to open it. ![Open Fil](docs/source/images/Windows-Egit-Installation-Screenshots/5.2-OpenFile.png)